kfarwell/tokumei/README.md

 ------------
 Tokumei v2.x is currently being rewritten in [Go](http://golang.org).
 The new version of Tokumei aims to be faster, easier to work with, better organized, and easier to install.
+It is currently in a **pre-alpha** development stage.

+The v2.x series follows semantic versioning.
+You can check the current version of Tokumei with `./tokumei --version`.

 Development Roadmap